 Temporomandibular disorder (TMD) is a dental condition that affects the facial muscles and jaw.
-There are more than 10 million people who are afflicted by TMD and some that have not even been diagnosed.
-TMJ or the temporomandibular joint is the usual cause for TMD.
+There are more than 10 million people who are afflicted by TMD.
+TMJ or the temporomandibular joint is the main cause for TMD.
 The temporomandibular joint is what connects the skull to the jaw.
-When a person who suffers from TMJ acquires a trauma or injury they may be unable to move their jaw as they should and this disease often causes problems with chewing or speaking.
-This condition can be frustrating, painful, and uncomfortable.
+When a person who suffers from TMJ acquires trauma or injury, they may be unable to move their jaw.
+This disease often causes problems with chewing or speaking, and can be frustrating, painful, and uncomfortable.

 What are the symptoms of TMD?

 While the actual causes of TMD are unknown, some trained professionals think that stress, crooked or missing teeth, as well as bruxism are all causes of TMD.
 Still, some professionals think that arthritis in the jaw or even in some cases the dislocation in the ball socket of your jawbone can cause this condition.